Routine maintenance, minor repairs and adjustments in the apartment

 As with a rented flat, you will not need consent for minor repairs that involve, for example, simply repairing floors, replacing switches and sockets, etc.

-Minor repairs in a co-operative flat
+Maintenance and minor repairs in a cooperative flat

 Even though you are effectively a tenant in a cooperative flat, the same rules do not apply to minor repairs as in a rented flat.
 The NZO states that the scope of minor repairs and routine maintenance is determined by the cooperative in its statutes.
-For this reason, the rules may differ from cooperative to cooperative and it is not possible to say in general what kind of repairs and maintenance is your responsibility and what must be provided by the cooperative.
+For this reason, the rules may vary from cooperative to cooperative and it is not possible to say in general terms what kind of repairs and maintenance is your responsibility and what must be provided by the cooperative.

 In practice, it may work, for example, that the co-op sets the scope of minor repairs and routine maintenance so that everything except the outside of the apartment and common areas and spaces is the responsibility of the co-op member.
 Thus, if a member of the cooperative, Mrs. Klímová, has a leaking heater, she must arrange the repair herself.
 However, if there is a defect in the common heating pipes, the repair is the responsibility of the cooperative, even if the defect affects only Mrs Klím.